-Permittee shall perform and document a visual examination of a stormwater discharge associated with industrial activity for each outlet during each monitoring period.
-Examination shall be made of samples collected within the first 30 minutes (or as soon thereafter as practical, but not exceed one hour) of when the runoff or snowmelt begins discharging.
+The permittee shall perform and document a visual examination of a stormwater discharge associated with industrial activity for each outlet quarterly.
+The examination shall be conducted from samples collected within the first 30 minutes (or as soon thereafter as practical, but not exceed one hour) of when the runoff or snowmelt begins discharging.
 The examinations shall document observations of color, odor, clarity, floating solids, settled solids, suspended solids, foam, oil sheen, and other obvious indicators of stormwater pollution.
-Visual examination reports must be maintained onsite in the SWPPP.
+All visual examination reports must be maintained onsite in the SWPPP.

-13. Water Quality Standards.
+13. Water Quality Standards,

-The effluent or effluents covered by this permit are to be of such quality so as to not cause violations of applicable water quality standards.
+The effluent or effluents covered by this permit are to be of such quality so as to not cause or contribute to violations of applicable water quality standards under WV Code Chapter 22-11-6.